Borna virus infection

-- Detection of viral RNA by RT-PCR in pooled samples of blood and body secretions are diagnostic for the infection.
+- Detection of viral RNA by RT-PCR in pooled samples of blood, CSF and body secretions (urine, conjunctival, or rectal swabs) are diagnostic for the infection.

 - Pathology and histopathology, in conjunction with clinical signs, are considered the most reliable diagnostic methods.

-- BDV is so far not known to be involved in the aetiology of psychiatric disease in humans.
+- BoDV-1 is so far not confirmed to be involved in the aetiology of psychiatric disease in humans.

 - Other Bornaviruses such as the VSBV-1 may represent a risk for humans.